Kate Forbes becomes third candidate in race to be Scotland’s next first minister

 Ms Forbes is up against Scottish Health Secretary Humza Yousaf, and the former community safety minister Ash Regan, who resigned from her ministerial position in protest at the Scottish Government’s gender reform legislation.

+“I think they’re scared at the prospect of me being first minister.”

-Ms Forbes has been seen as a potential successor to the First Minister since she was thrust into the limelight when she had to to step in and deliver the Scottish budget at short notice in 2020 after her predecessor, Derek Mackay, resigned in disgrace.
+Ms Forbes, meanwhile, has been seen as a potential successor to the First Minister since she was thrust into the limelight when she had to deliver the Scottish budget at short notice in 2020 after her predecessor, Derek Mackay, resigned in disgrace.

 But the MSP for Skye, Lochaber and Badenoch, who is a Free Church of Scotland member, is at odds with others in the party – and current policy – on some social issues, including the hotly-debated gender reforms blocked by the UK Government.